Princeton-Robot-Planning-and-Learning/prbench-site/README.md

-# Robot Physical Reasoning Benchmark Website
+# PRBench Website

-This is the static website for the Robot Physical Reasoning Benchmark, hosted on GitHub Pages.
+This is the static website for PRBench: A Physical Reasoning Benchmark for Robotics, hosted on GitHub Pages.

 ## GitHub Pages Setup